Mindset (computer): Disappearance

 By the summer of 1984, it was clear the system was not selling as expected, and the company re-purposed it for the video production and graphics design markets.
 That was followed in August by a round of layoffs, and another in January 1985, this time half the employees were let go.
 The company filed for Chapter 11 protection on 28 August 1985, and never emerged.

 By 1985, when it was clear the system was not living up to its promise and Windows 1.0 was a flop in general, John J. Anderson published a review of the system decrying that the personal computer market was beginning to value compatibility over technology.
 He wrote:

 Mindset II

 The Base System Unit is referred to as Model M1001; later a "Mindset II" computer was released, a badge engineered version of the M1001, with an adhesive label designating "II" under the embossed name.
 Internally the Video Processor Board is a separate mini-daughterboard.
-Its enhanced functionality is not totally understood - but from the "Mindset II Advanced Professional Videographics System" user'a guide it makes mention of "Chaining" two Mindset's:
+Its enhanced functionality is not totally understood – but from the "Mindset II Advanced Professional Videographics System" user's guide it makes mention of "Chaining" two Mindset's:

 The Mindset II is referred to on the front of the user guide as Model# M1500, however other internal pages reference is an M1000-II and also make mention of Mindset Video Production Module Model# M1011.
+The system included 512 KB system RAM, 128 KB VRAM, and 40 KB ROM.
+The primary resolution was 640x400, 4-color, double-buffered.